ChrisBAshton/smartresolution-org/view/module-how-to.md

  */
 ```

-More work needs to be done on this in the future, as this only happens the use-cases required by the SmartResolution-developed maritime collision module.
+More work needs to be done on this in the future, as this only happens to be the use-cases required by the SmartResolution-developed maritime collision module.
 In time, we will expand the functions in charge of database interaction.

 ### Other functions
 Another exception to the function parameter convention is the miscellaneous collection of other functions used to interact with the core platform.